 Many visitors will not log in because they find it very annoying, however, they are still a valuable source of web traffic that every website needs.

-Do you think visitors like having the login area in the sidebar instead of an individual login page?
+Do you use a different WP login widget plugin?
 What types of links did you choose to place on your logged-in and out menus?